24 Hours in Portland, Oregon: The Perfect Itinerary For First-Timers

 Portland Art Museum

-Art lovers with extra time in the city should carve out time for the Portland Art Museum, one of the most popular museums in Portland, OR.
+Art lovers with extra time in the city should carve out time for the Portland Art Museum (1219 SW Park Ave), one of my favorite museums in the city.
 Located in the heart of downtown, the museum features a large variety of Asian, American, and Native American art.

 Portland Art Museum